campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 Nevertheless, this is precisely *why* I wanted to begin this section with that single example of a time where *Engage's* narrative was thrilling and tense; it suggests that it's possible for a *Fire Emblem* game to be both mechanically *and* narratively complex.

-But unfortunately, that lone example highlights instead serves to emphasize how disappointing the rest of the game is. *Engage's* narrative could have been great, but it's perhaps one of the blandest, uninteresting stories in the entire series (and I've played *Fates*, which is routinely mocked for its terrible story).
+But unfortunately, that example only serves to highlight how disappointing the rest of the game's story is. *Engage's* narrative could have been great, but it's perhaps one of the blandest, uninteresting stories in the entire series (and I've played *Fates*, which is routinely mocked for its terrible story).

 ## Conclusion
 <div class="imageContainer imageUnderSection">
   <img :src="'/engage.jpeg'"/>
   <span class="text--secondary">The main character, Alear, pondering a world where Fire Emblem games can be fun AND have great stories. <a src="https://www.gameinformer.com/preview/2023/01/05/consider-me-engaged">Image Credit: Game Informer</a></span>
 </div>
 With all of that said (goddamnit, why am I so bad at keeping these reviews succinct?), I can confidently state that absolutely nobody plays *Fire Emblem* games for their stories.
 Indeed, not a single person on this planet has ever uttered the words, "I'm incredibly excited for the next Fire Emblem game's story!"
-Rather, these games stories are complimentary to what is almost always a deep and addicting experience.
+Rather, their stories are often complimentary to what is already a deep and addicting experience.

 Nevertheless, it would have been nice for *Engage* to have a dramatic story to sink one's teeth into.
 Maybe I *do* need to play *Three Houses*...